Gabriel González (Paraguayan footballer)

-Gabriel González Chaves (born 18 March 1961) is a former football player from Paraguay that used to play as a forward or attacking midfielder.
+Gabriel González Chaves (born 18 March 1961) is a former football player from Paraguay.
+He played as a forward or attacking midfielder.

 Mostly known as "El Loco" González, he is one of the most recognized and loved players by fans of Club Olimpia of Paraguay.
 While playing for Olimpia, González won the Copa Libertadores, Supercopa Sudamericana, Recopa Sudamericana and several Paraguayan league titles, forming the feared Olimpia attacking trio of the early 1990s with teammates Adriano Samaniego and Raúl Vicente Amarilla.

-González was an extremely talented player, with good vision and passing skills, as well as finishing which allowed him to play as either a forward or attacking midfielder.
+Club career

-"El Loco" also played for Argentine sides Estudiantes de La Plata and Colón de Santa Fe.
+Apart from Olimpia "El Loco" also played for Argentine sides Estudiantes de La Plata and Colón de Santa Fe.
 In the latter, he became an idol of the Colón supporters after helping the team getting promoted to the first division in the 1994/95 season.
 In Peru, he played for Universitario de Deportes.